trallnag/ansible-roles-depot/vscode_extensions/README.md

-# Ansible Role `vscode`
+# Ansible Role `vscode_extensions`

-Installs Visual Studio Code extensions using the `code` CLI.
+Installs Visual Studio Code extensions with the `code` CLI.

-Installed extensions are not updated.
+Extensions are not kept up to date.